On Air Now

 Shostakovich wrote 15 symphonies in total, and he’s unique in that almost all of them made an actual cultural impact.
 But of them all, the fifth has to be considered the greatest: sarcastic and funereal, inflammatory yet somehow managing to toe the party line (the final movement can be seen as both a parody of Stalinist excess AND an example of it: how do you even do that?), this was the symphony that made the young Shostakovich a name, for better or worse.

-Oh calm down, as if we couldn't put this one on the list.
+As if we couldn’t put this one on the list.
 The ingredients are all killer: a noble theme, a maniac composer, the crushing depression of going deaf, red wine, brotherhood, massive choirs, a closing melody that a child could sing… what else could you ever want?

 This could be the saddest symphony ever written.
 Even if it wasn’t supposedly written as a desperate musical example of Tchaikovsky’s confusing and frowned-upon feelings towards his own nephew (issues: he had them), this is undoubtedly one of the most emotionally-charged works to come out of the classical music canon.
 Conjuring the most incredible sense of yearning, nostalgia and regret throughout these four movements must’ve been an incredible undertaking for the composer – he died just nine days after its first performance.